xurui-joei/DBCTNet/README.md

 # DBCTNet
 ## DBCTNet: Double Branch Convolution-Transformer Network for Hyperspectral Image Classification
-"DBCTNet: Double Branch Convolution-Transformer Network for Hyperspectral Image Classification" has been accepted by TGRS in Feb 2024, which is a pytorch implementation of DBCTNet.
+"DBCTNet: Double Branch Convolution-Transformer Network for Hyperspectral Image Classification" has been accepted by TGRS in Feb 2024.
+This is a pytorch implementation of DBCTNet.

 ## Requirements
 To install the required dependencies, please run the following command: